OpenSource-GH/dumsor-tracker-api/readme.md

-# Dumsor Tracker API
+## Dumsor Tracker API

-### About
+### Overview
-We're building this project to track the pattern of power outages across the country.
+The Dumsor Tracker API project aims to monitor and analyze power outage patterns across the country.

-### Stack
+### Technology Stack
-- NextJS + TypeScript
+- Next.js with TypeScript
-- Node + Express
+- Node.js with Express

-### App Flow
+### Application Workflow
-- Authentication: There will be no authentication.
-Users can provide data without having an account.
+- Authentication: The application does not require authentication.
+Users can submit data without creating an account.

-- When your power it cut off, simply visit the app, and provide the following details:
+- Reporting Power Outages: Users can report power outages by visiting the application and providing the following details:
-    - Your location
+  - Location
-    - Power Status: Do you have light or not?
+  - Power Status: Whether the user has electricity or not.

+This streamlined approach will allow for easy data submission and help in tracking and analyzing power outage trends effectively.